Jojodicus/dittrich.pro/content/setting-up-windows.md

 ## Drivers

 The first stop will be drivers.
 Normally, an OS should manage these for us, with manual intervention only being necessary if something breaks or performs poorly.
 Most drivers are provided by Windows Update and are tested to be stable under almost all operating conditions.
-For this reason, Windows ships driver updates very conservatively, as mismatching versions can break programs in subtle and hard to notice ways.
+For this reason, Windows ships driver updates very conservatively, as mismatching versions can break programs in subtle and hard to notice ways, more on that [later](#driver-boosters).

 ### GPU

 Pretty much the only driver where we want to trade stability for the most up-to-date performance is the graphics driver.
 Even when going up a single driver version, performance in games can improve drastically.
-The specialized driver can also provide additional settings and features, such as [Adaptive Sync](#adaptive-sync) or [Latency Reduction](#latency-reduction), which we will cover shortly.
+The specialized driver can also provide additional settings and features, such as [Variable Refresh Rate](#vrr) or [Latency Reduction](#latency-reduction), which we will cover shortly.

 The installation steps depend on your dedicated GPU: